DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorboard.md

 ### Enable Tensorboard After Creating and Completing a Distributed Job

-1. **Create a Distributed Job** : Create a new distributed training job on the Intelligent Engine platform.
+1. **Create a Distributed Job** : Create a new distributed training job on the AI Lab platform.
 2. **Configure Tensorboard** : On the job configuration page, enable the **Tensorboard** option and specify the dataset and log path.
 3. **View Tensorboard After Job Completion** : After the job is completed, you can view